 Og: site_name: If the web or app is large, so to speak, this property will be the one that identifies the entire site.

-If your website is in WordPress, you can use the Facebook Open Graph Meta Tags plugin for WordPress, which makes this implementation much easier.
+If your website is in WordPress, you can use the Facebook Open Graph Meta Tags plugin for WordPress, making this implementation much easier.
 Besides, your integration already brings by default the basic Meta tags that you should use; all you have to do is complete the information on your website.
 It all sounds technical, but it’s just like uploading any other plugin.

 The Basic SEO Technicalities for Your Blog Posts

 When talking about technical, you can’t ignore SEO.
 It’s always a fine line to walk when it comes to SEO and blog posts because blog posts should not focus on SEO.
 More than anything, it’s important for you to focus on writing quality content for your readers.
-With that said, there are SEO tips to keep in mind when the creative part is done and it’s time to get technical.
+With that said, there are SEO tips to keep in mind when the creative part is done, and it’s time to get technical.

 A few optimization tips to remember include: